FlowFuse/flowfuse/docs/install/upgrading.md

 To deploy flows using these nodes to a Device will require the Device to be running the latest 0.2.0 release.
 They will also need to have their credentials regenerated once the MQTT Broker has been added.

+### Upgrading to 0.7

+The 0.7 release introduces the [ProjectType concept](../user/concepts.md#project-type).

+After upgrading to 0.7, an administrator must perform the following tasks before users will be able to create new projects:

+1. Create a Project Type.
+    1. On the Administrator Settings -> Project Types page, click 'Create project type'.
+    2. Provide a name and description.
+If you have billing enabled, copy in the default Stripe Product/Price IDs from your runtime settings file.
+    3. Click 'create'
+2. Assign your existing stacks to that type
+    1. On the Administrator Settings -> Stacks page, edit each existing stack via the drop-down menu in the table.
+    2. As a one-time action, set its Project Type to the one just created.
+    3. Click 'save'.
+This will update the stack *and* all existing projects to be associated with the new Project Type